ThaboMoore/thabomoore.github.io/_projects/(1) BF Collections.md

 <img src="../assets/img/LargeBinFigure.png" width="600"/>

 </p>

 <p align="center">

 <img src="../assets/img/FeltBagFigure.png" width="600"/>

 </p>

 I compared how well these artificial resting shelters performed against aspiration.

+I timed each step of the process and then developed a generalised linear model to investigate the results.

+## Here's what I found

+1) Artificial resting shelters work best when mosquito populations are small.

+2) Aspiration works best when the resting bloodfed mosquitoes are concentrated in small patches of vegetation.

+3) The mosquitoes collected from the artificial shelters varied depending on where they were placed.
+It looks like *Culex* species prefer ground vegetation and *Anopheles* species might prefer trees.

+## My suggestions

+-   Use artificial resting shelters, but **place them strategically**.

+    -   Place them in dense humid vegetation that bloodfed mosquitoes are already likely to rest in.
+Therefore, the artificial resting shelter acts to **congregate** the mosquitoes to make them easier to collect.

+-   Use artificial resting shelters if collecting from one area for a **long period of time**.

+    -   If you're only visiting a site for one day then aspiration is likely more efficient than setting up the artificial resting shelters.

+-   **Larger** artificial resting shelters are better.

+-   Collect from the artificial resting shelters **as early as possible** in the morning.
+Once the sun comes up the resting mosquitoes move to cooler vegetation.

+## Read more

+If you'd like to see all the juicy data (including the model of trap efficiency), our paper will be published shortly!